London Waterloo sees return of unique electric train

 The return to the mainline marks the completion of 3417’s restoration to the standard required to carry passengers, and the start of the next phase of its restoration: mainline passenger service.

-The Bluebell Railway welcomed Gordon Pettitt – after whom 3417 is named – and his family, along with various guests from the railway industry, press, supporters and friends to London Waterloo to welcome 3417 back to the mainline.
+The Bluebell Railway welcomed Gordon Pettitt – after whom 3417 is named – and his family, along with various guests from the railway industry, press, supporters and friends to Waterloo to welcome 3417 back to the mainline.
 Gordon was the General Manager of the Southern Region of British Rail before being transferred to the ownership of The Bluebell Railway in 2009.

 The Railway credits Gordon’s “passion, determination, and invaluable advice and knowledge (along with the help and support of many of Gordon’s former work colleagues and associates)” for the success of the restoration project.